 Brighton Marina – The perfect place to end my journey as it’s full of restaurants and cafés to relax in 🙂 Oh and some pretty epic graffiti to photograph!!

-My bike came courtesy of the Brighton Bike Share* initiative which is launching in September 2017.
+My bike came courtesy of the Brighton Bike Share* initiative which launched in September 2017.
 With a dedicated app to help you locate one of 450 bikes dotted around the city in 50 different docking locations, hiring a bike in Brighton has never been easier 🙂 You can either hire a bike for as little as £1.80 an hour or hire one for an entire year, setting you back a mere £72!

 The only thing I would say is that you can’t hire any safety equipment with it, so if you’re like me and don’t own a helmet, you may have to borrow one from someone or risk going without 🙁 I’d forgotten how much fun cycling can be and I’m definitely going to be hiring one again when they’re up and running!
 A massive thanks to the team for letting me test out the prototype 🙂